Lipen/formal-methods-course/lec-computation.typ

 == Semi-decidability

-Suppose we want to determine $Sigma models alpha$ where $Sigma$ is infinite.
+Suppose we want to determine $Sigma models alpha$, where $Sigma$ is infinite.
-In general, it is undecidable.
+In general, it is _undecidable_.

-However, it is possible to obtain a weaker result.

 #definition[Semi-decidable set][
   A set $S$ is _computably enumerable_ if there is an _enumeration procedure_ which lists, in some order, every member of $S$: $s_1, s_2, s_3 dots$